AndrewGuerrero/ng-caryll/content/effective_cpp.md

 Shape *pr = new Rectangle;    // dynamic type: Rectangle
 ```

-An objects *dynamic type* is determined by the type of the object to which it currently refers.
+An objects *dynamic type* is determined by the type of the object to which it refers.

 ``` cpp
 ps = *pc;   // dynamic type: Circle